EmotionLab/EEGain/README.md

 To run the LOTO experiments on DEAP with TSception model, please follow the instruction:-

 1. In ```helpers.py``` file, uncomment the four extra channels ("Oz", "Pz", "Fz", "Cz") in DEAPConfig that are dropped in the TSception paper.
-2. Comment out the notch filtering as well from DEAPConfig
+2. Comment out the notch filtering as well from DEAPConfig.
 3. Use the following ```run_cli.sh``` file:

 ```